fossxo/fossxo-gdd/source/technical-design/index.rst

 ################
 Technical Design
 ################
-The technical design of FoxXO is described in this chapter.
+The technical design of FossXO is described in this chapter.

 ..  toctree::
     :maxdepth: 1